shradhacshetty/imageprocessing/README.md

 6.develop a program to create an image from 2d array Generate an array of Random Size

+Description:
+Two dimensional array is an array within an array.
+It is an array of arrays.
+In this type of array the position of an data element is referred by two indices instead of one.
+So it represents a table with rows an dcolumns of data.

+Program:

 import numpy, cv2
 img=numpy.zeros([200,200,3])